k8ssandra/k8ssandra/docs/content/en/reference/crd/cass-operator-crds-latest/_index.md

-AzureFile represents an Azure File Service mount on the host and bind mount to the pod.
+azureFile represents an Azure File Service mount on the host and bind mount to the pod.

 <table>
     <thead>